Meet Our Team

 Author, Artistic Director, & Production Manager

-Ariana is a writer, activist, and facilitator on gender and sexuality, social-emotional learning, violence and privilege, and leadership development for folks of all ages.
+Ariana is a writer, educator, and consultant on gender and sexuality, social-emotional learning, violence and privilege, and leadership development for folks of all ages.
 Most recently, she worked for a number of years as the Head of Social-Emotional Learning for the Heritage Xperiential Learning School in Gurgaon, India - a Pre-K through 12th Grade school, with 3000+ students, ranked one of the best co-ed day schools in India.
 In this capacity, she launched the school's SEL program, designing curriculum across all the grade levels, facilitating overnight experiential workshops for 500+ high school students, and leading teacher trainings for the 250+ teachers on topics, such as, restorative justice, crucial conversations, and gender implicit bias in our classrooms.
 Ariana co-created the cutting-edge Me in Motion curriculum for Pre-K through 3rd Grade students, which integrates SEL with movement pedagogy, and co-authored the Human Framework High School Curriculum on religious diversity & interfaith dialogue, gender identity & violence, and philosophical inquiry, ethics, & human rights.
 Her innovate work has been featured in numerous articles, and she has also published pieces on these topics.

 Ariana formerly lived in Uttar Pradesh (UP), India working for the Rajiv Gandhi Mahila Vikas Pariyojana (RGMVP) as a Program Expert on Leadership and Communications.
 While in UP, she led trainings for young women on menstrual hygiene, discrimination, and social myths relating to women's health.
 Spreading Your Wings was inspired by her work at RGMVP.
 Additionally, Ariana has conducted workshops on leadership development and gender stereotypes for organizations in India and the United States, such as Sewa Bharat, and continues to be a Visiting Faculty for the I am a Teacher training program.
 She worked as the Deputy Director for the United State of Women Summit that was held in June 2016 in partnership with the Obama Administration’s White House Council on Women and Girls.